Kentucky Kingdom: Herschend

 At a February 2021 press conference, attended by governor Andy Beshear, Louisville mayor Greg Fischer, and Ed Hart, it was formally announced that Herschend Family Entertainment would become the new majority partner and operator of Kentucky Kingdom.
 Craig Ross, the longtime former president of Dollywood, was appointed as Kentucky Kingdom's general manager.
 For the 2021 season, the park opened Bluegrass Bakery, which sold cookies and cinnamon bread, a menu item sold at other Herschend theme parks.
 Ross stepped down as general manager at the end of the 2021 season to assume a new role as the park's president, with Sarah Worrell succeeding him.
+On May 28, 2026, the park opened its sixth roller coaster: Flying Fox, a $14 million custom Vekoma Suspended Family Coaster themed to a fictional crop dusting pilot named Jeb Fox.
+This 1,380-foot long coaster rises to a height of 65 feet and reaches a top speed of 37 mph.